Candidate running as 'Trump Democrat' slams president, backs citizenship for illegal immigrants

 Richard Ojeda, an Army veteran and state senator who’s been branded as a “JFK with tattoos and a bench press,” initially captured attention after revealing that he voted for Trump in the 2016 presidential election.

-He’s now running against Republican incumbent Carol Miller in West Virginia’s 3rd Congressional District, which President Trump won by nearly 50 points in the 2016 presidential election.
+He’s now running against Republican Carol Miller in West Virginia’s 3rd Congressional District, which President Trump won by nearly 50 points in the 2016 presidential election.

-Yet a poll from June indicates that Ojeda's message of populism –including support for the coal industry and hopes of seeing Trump succeed as the president – has resonated with potential voters, putting him in a 6-point lead against Miller.
+Yet a poll from June indicates that Ojeda's message of populism – including support for the coal industry and hopes of seeing Trump succeed as the president – has resonated with potential voters, putting him in a 6-point lead against Miller.

 But despite his claims that he wants Trump to become a successful president, Ojeda has made numerous anti-Trump comments in the past and has criticized the White House agenda.